 Regular inspections are necessary to detect any potential problems with your car’s engine before they worsen and cause serious damage – don’t wait until you have an oil leak.

-Keep an eye out for warning signs such as excessive heat generation or smoking coming from under the hood – if something seems off, take your car in for an inspection right away.
+Keep an eye out for warning signs such as excessive heat generation or smoking coming from under the hood – if something seems off, take your car in for an inspection immediately.

 How To Fix Honda Accord Oil Burning